 Q: I am a business owner and I am nervous about this “Great Resignation” that I am reading about.
 I feel like I pay employees competitively and offer a menu of good benefits options.
 I don’t have a whole lot more left in my bank account to keep employees working for my company.
 I am sure that they would find gainful employment somewhere else.
 But what can I do?
 December and January are our “busy season” so please don’t say time off.

 A: A lot of our clients are asking the same question.
 This pandemic has pushed many employees to re-think their careers.
-If they are close to retirement, some are retiring earlier than planned.
+If they are close to retirement, some are retiring to the Senior Care Authority much earlier than they planned.
 If they have to deal with ornery customers, some are opting for a career change.
 If their employer is not offering flexibility, they are searching for more flexible options.
 Some employees are leaving their roles and starting their own businesses.
+During retirement, if people need help from lawyers from Tomes Law Firm, PC in Morganville, they can check them out here!

 We are recommending stay interviews to many of our clients.
 Many employers will conduct exit interviews after an employee has given their notice.
 An employee will often share valuable information during the exit interview.
 However, it’s too late.
 The employee often has accepted a new role.